-Encourage girls to share resources.
-Support girls in creating a checklist of group and personal equipment and distribute to group members.
+Encourage resource sharing.
+Support the group in creating a checklist of group and personal equipment and distribute to members.
 Repackage all food to minimize waste and the amount of garbage that needs to be removed from the campsite.

 Never cook inside a tent!